 Secondary-glazing film is a transparent tape that fixes to windows to create a double-glazing effect.
 However, we recommend you avoid using it.

-Draughts from outside can come in through gaps under doors, letterboxes and even keyholes.
+Draughts from outside can come into your home through gaps around doors, letterboxes and even keyholes.

-If you can feel cold air coming in from under an external door, you can fit a weatherbar or a door brush strip.
-These act as a seal at the bottom of your door when it’s closed.
-They are easy to fit yourself and are available online and in most large DIY stores – prices start from around £6.
+If you can feel cold air coming in from under an external door, you can fit a weather bar or a door brush strip.
+This acts as a seal at the bottom of your door when it’s closed.
+Both are easy to fit yourself and are available online and in most large DIY stores – prices start from around £6.

 Alternatively, you could use a draught excluder.
 All sorts of shops sell draught excluders, or you could even make one yourself by filling a large piece of fabric with old clothes or rice.

-However, because a draught excluder isn't fixed to the door, depending on where it lands when you close the door behind you it may let in draughts when you’re out.
+However, because a draught excluder isn't fixed to the door, it may still let in draughts when you're out, as you can't guarantee where it'll land when you close the door behind you.

-Letterbox draught excluders are popular, as are letterbox plates, which stop cold air getting in without blocking your mail – they cost under £10.
+Letterbox draught excluders are popular, as are letterbox plates, which stop cold air getting in without interfering with any mail deliveries – they cost under £10.

-A keyhole cover is a metallic disc that stops draughts and slides to the side when you put your key in – they cost about £3.
+A keyhole cover is a metallic disc that stops draughts and slides to the side when you put your key in – a cover costs about £3.

 As heat rises, it can escape upwards through small gaps around your loft hatch.
 Insulate these using foam strips, as you would for doors or windows.